 Ozen offers a large selection of rolls, Sushi, Sashimi, and hand-rolls – ala-cart and all-you-can-eat.
 Everything is fresh and tasty.

 We usually get the all-you-can-eat option and try new things along with our favorites.
-During our last visit, we tried the Ozen roll, Crunch roll, rainbow roll, and salmon and tuna sushi.
+We tried the Ozen roll, Crunch roll, Rainbow roll, and salmon and tuna sushi during our last visit.
 We also had crunch and spicy tuna hand-rolls.
 All came out as expected and mouth-watering.

 For dessert, we enjoyed several flavors of their ice cream macarons.
 Our favorites were green tea and mango.